nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

+Are you a CS student struggling to keep track of your internship?
+Do you feel tired of using spreadsheets to keep track of your applications?
+We have just the right tool for you!

+Introducing PleaseHireUs (PHU), the internship tracking application made just for you!

+Here are its main features:
+* View the status of your individual application and assessment dates at a glance
+* View the overall statistics of the status of all your internship applications in a stacked bar chart

+Now you will never miss any internship application deadlines or interviews again!
-PleaseHireUs (PHU) is a **desktop app for managing internships for computer science students optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, PHU can manage your internship details done faster than traditional GUI apps.
+PleaseHireUs has been optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, PleaseHireUs can get your internship management tasks done faster than traditional GUI apps.
+We hope you find PleaseHireUs to be very useful in your internship hunt!

 * Table of Contents
   {:toc}